 - B2B sales is relationship selling.
 An email sent from an individual sales or marketing team member serves to build personalized relationships between you and your leads.

 - Using employee first names gives you the chance to introduce several members of your team.
-It shows new leads or clients who you are.
-Yes, you’re real people, and you care about them!
+It shows new prospects or clients who you are.
+Yes, you’re real people, and you care about them.

-Be warned, though!
-Unless your full name is short and sweet like “Mel C,” using full name plus company name will inevitably cut off the company name in most email clients’ inboxes.
+In most cases, it’s generally best to stick to first names only.
+Unless your full name is short and sweet like “Ed Li,” using full name plus company name will inevitably cut off the company name in most email clients’ inboxes.

-Basically, if your full name IS your brand, then you should be using that as your sender name. 💫
+If your full name IS your brand, then you should be using that as your sender name.
+This is usually the case for influencers, industry thought leaders, or celebrities.

 Genre / Service Type